Malticoder/terraform-practice-codes/README.md

-pull - manually download and output the state from remote state. push - manually upload a local state file to remote state file. rm - remove items from terraform state. show - show attributes of single resource in the state.
+pull - manually download and output the state from remote state. push - manually upload a local state file to remote state file. rm - remove items from terraform state. show - show attributes of single resource in the state.  terraform state show aws_security_group.prod